navyvet1125/drill-app-apr292024/README.md

   // timer variable to hold the setTimeout function to check if the user is typing let timer = null;
-  // Function to handle the input event
-  // Fired when on key up event in the input field
-  // If the timer is already set, clear the timer then set the timer again
-  // If not, set isTyping to true, let the server know, and then set the timer
-  // If the user stops typing for 2 seconds, let the server know, set isTyping to false,
-  // send the request to the server, and set the message from the server response async function handleSubmit (e){
+  // Function to handle the input event async function handleSubmit (e){
     if(timer){
       clearTimeout(timer)